arnhemcr/financial/README.md

 # Arnhemcr/financial

-This Go module translates financial transactions from an arbitrary [comma-separated values (CSV)] format to a standard format.
+This Go module translates financial transactions from arbitrary [comma-separated values (CSV)] to a standard format.
-It allows account statements,
-with transactions in different CSV record formats, to be merged for analysis and reporting.
+It allows transactions from account statements with a variety of CSV record formats to be merged for analysis and reporting.
-This module contains a program and its supporting package.

 ## Program csv2trn

-CSV2trn [filters] transactions from CSV records in an account statement to a standard format.
+CSV2trn [filters] transactions from CSV records, in an account statement, to a standard format.
-The format of the input CSV record is configured by an [XML] file, which contains the record's number and position of fields and its date layout.
+The format of the input CSV records is configured by [XML].
-The output format for transactions is either
-[Ledger] journal entries or this module's CSV records.
+The format of the output transactions can be either [Ledger] journal entries or this module's CSV records.

 For more information and examples, see `go doc` in the csv2trn directory.